mazzu001/stagetrackerpro/replit.md

 # Overview

 This is a live music performance application built with React, Express, and in-memory storage.
 The system provides real-time audio mixing, MIDI event sequencing, and synchronized lyrics display for live performances.
-It features a comprehensive audio engine with multi-track playback (up to 6 tracks per song), visual level monitoring, transport controls, and automatic song duration detection from local audio files for professional stage use.
-The app works completely offline using client-side blob URLs for audio files - no internet connection or file uploads required.
+It features a comprehensive audio engine with multi-track playbook (up to 6 tracks per song), visual level monitoring, transport controls, and automatic song duration detection from local audio files for professional stage use.
+The app works completely offline using client-side blob URLs for audio files with persistent file data storage - no internet connection or file uploads required.

+## Recent Updates (August 18, 2025)

+✓ **Fixed critical blob URL persistence issue** - Audio files now persist across app restarts ✓ **Enhanced storage system** - Stores actual file data in base64 format for blob URL recreation
+✓ **Smart fallback recovery** - Automatically recreates blob URLs when they expire ✓ **User-friendly warnings** - Displays helpful messages for tracks that need to be re-added ✓ **Lyrics import feature** - Added web search functionality to import song lyrics automatically

 # User Preferences